MortenChristiansen/TypeBridge/README.md

 types of the objects are.

 Mapping of multidimensional arrays are consided too niche a use case and is therefore not supported.

+Anonymous types are not support, neither for the `Map` nor the `Extend` method.